 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image is not displayed in your visitor’s web browser.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in your visitor’s screen.
 Note: you can also use the “Add Media” button (15) to insert images into your content.

 <code>tags typically will appear using a pre-formatted text style, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->Use this WordPress tag to break a post into “teaser” and main content areas.
-For example, if you type one or two paragraphs, then add this tag and add the remaining section of your post content, visitors will only be able to read the first paragraphs of your post and a hyperlink (e.g. continue reading…), which when clicked on, will display the rest of the post’s content.
+<!--more-->Use this button to break a blog post into “teaser” and ”rest of content” areas.
+For example, if you type a couple of paragraphs, then add the “more” tag and add the remaining section of your post content, readers will only be able to read the first couple of paragraphs of your post and a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of the post.

-- Close Tags button – Closes any open HTML tags left in your content.
-Note: proof your content after using this function to ensure that all HTML tags have correctly formatted your text.
+- Close Tags – Closes any open HTML tags left in your content.
+Note: proof your content after using this feature to make sure that all HTML tags have formatted your text correctly.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” mode.
-Click the button again to revert to the normal text editor mode.
+- Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
+Click the button again to return to the normal text editor display.

-- Add Media button – Click this button to insert media into your content (e.g. images, videos, audio files).
-This button appears whether you’re using the Visual or Text editor screens.
+- Add Media – Click this button to insert media into your content (e.g. images, videos, audio files).
+This button appears whether you’ve chosen the Visual or Text editor screens.